RaghadJabr/Environmental-Analysis-Using-Remote-Sensing-GIS-and-Machine-Learning-Amman-2023-/README.md

 # Environmental-Analysis-Using-Remote-Sensing-GIS-and-Machine-Learning-Amman-2023-
 A data-driven environmental modeling project integrating Google Earth Engine, RSD, GIS datasets, and Machine Learning to analyze vegetation health (NDVI) across the Amman region, Jordan.

-# 🌍 Environmental Analysis Using Remote Sensing, GIS, and Machine Learning (Amman 2023)

 This project demonstrates how to integrate **Remote Sensing data**, **Geographic Information Systems (GIS)**, and **Machine Learning** to model and visualize environmental health indicators.
 The analysis focuses on the **Amman region (Jordan)** for the year **2023**, using the **Normalized Difference Vegetation Index (NDVI)** derived from Sentinel-2 imagery.